Diamond Cuts & Shapes

 When we read the old testament we encounter several diamonds 1 but their existence is solely based on the translation of the Hebrew yahalom.
 The word was used to indicate an extremely hard mineral, that is certain, but assuming that it was actually referring to diamond is a modern thought.
 We know that diamond is the hardest substance on earth but was it known as the hardest in biblical times too?

 Greek literature indicates the same issue.
 The use of the word adamas, for instance by Plato, has been seen as an indication of diamonds being known to the Greeks but in fact, there is zero proof that this was the case.
-The word adamas was probably used to describe gold, iron and perhaps even corundum.
+The word adamas was probably used to describe gold, Metals (Non-Noble) and perhaps even corundum.

 Early gemological historians didn’t have access to (translated) Sanskrit texts so one hardly ever reads anything on India’s own historical sources on the use of diamonds.
 When diamonds became a part of our lives is unclear but where they entered is completely certain: in India.